Philippe Alliot

-Early career
+Early life and career

+Philippe René Gabriel Alliot was born on 27 July 1954 in Voves, Eure-et-Loir, France.
+Alliot initially enrolled as a political science student, before dropping out to pursue a racing career at the Motul Racing School at the Circuit de Nogaro.

 Prior to his career in Formula One he competed during 1976 and 1977 in Formule Renault, and won the championship in 1978, in the BP Racing team.
 With said team he also won the French Formula Renault championship and went on to French Formula Three.
 He finished third in his first race and moved to the European Formula 3 Championship in 1980.
 By 1983 he moved to Formula Two but hit the headlines that year when he finished third in the Le Mans 24 Hours with Michael and Mario Andretti in a Kremer Porsche.

 Formula One

 In 1984 Alliot joined the Skoal Bandit RAM F1 team, but did not enjoy much in the way of success.
 After Jacques Laffite was injured at the 1986 British Grand Prix, Alliot took his place at Ligier, where he showed an improvement.
 He moved to Larrousse for 1987, but returned to Ligier in 1990, gaining a reputation for accidents.
-This led to heavy criticism from team members, other drivers and even sports commentators, such as James Hunt calling Alliot "one of the worst Grand Prix drivers ever to drive a Grand Prix car".
 He has the record of most race starts without any lead lap finish.